Trading places: New commander of 1-235th Regiment has a familiar name

-Lt.
-Col. Jason Inskeep and Maj.
-Nicole Inskeep, pose for a picture at their change of command ceremony for the 1st Battalion, 235th Regiment (Officer Candidate School/Warrant Officer Candidate School.)
-The event took place March 5 when Maj.
+It happens in the business world: One spouse succeeds the other in leadership of a company, it also happens in politics.
+But rarely does it happen in the military.

+Such an event took place March 5 when Maj.
 Nicole Inskeep succeeded her husband, Lt.
 Col. Jason Inskeep, as commander of the 1st Battalion, 235th Regiment (Officer Candidate School/Warrant Officer Candidate School.)
 During their military careers, the Inskeeps have only served once in the same unit and that was in the 1-235th.

-(Courtesy Photo)
+“When I was a TAC (Training, Advising, and Counseling) officer for the OCS company, Jason was the battalion operations officer,” said Nicole.

+“This was also our first assignments in the Kansas Army National Guard after transferring from the Minnesota Army National Guard,” said Jason.

 |Date Taken: